 The iPhone 5S: a phone that looks like the iPhone 5, but goes so much further under the hood.
 Is that going to be enough to impress the baying hordes?

-We've been here before: the iPhone 'S' conundrum.
+I feel like I've been here before: the iPhone 'S' conundrum.
 The new phone comes along, taking the shell of the previous model, adds some new bits and pieces, and then claims to be an entirely new phone.

 But then again, such is the clamour to know all about it, is that such a bad move?
 There are literally millions of people the world over who can't wait to see what the next handset from Apple will be, and there was no surprise with the iPhone 5S.

 There are a few who question whether it's 'fair' to launch a phone and then append an 'S' to the same thing a year later - Apple's response would likely be that nobody is forcing you to buy the new hardware.
 And that's a fair point.
 Yes, this is a phone that bears far too many hallmarks of its predecessor.
 And yes, this is the third time Apple has done this.

 The time is now right for the iPhone 6, with its larger screen and greater abilities inside and out.
 It's the first time in years we've had a real update to the iPhone design, and its release should give you pause if you're looking at buying an iPhone 5S right now.

 The 5S is still one of the most expensive smartphones on the market right now, even on 3G plans - although thankfully the price has started to fall slightly on contract.